isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 22. How do travellers self-administer an ART?

-Travellers are strongly encouraged to view the materials here to learn how to self-administer an ART.
+Travellers are strongly encouraged to <a href="https://artbuddy.healthpixel.co/" target="_blank">view the materials here</a> to learn how to self-administer an ART.
 They can follow the step-by-step instructions while administering their ART.

-Traellers may also refer to MOH's guidelines on COVID-19 self-testing to ensure the correct use and appropriate follow-up actions based on the results of the self-testing.
+Traellers may also refer to <a href="https://www.covid.gov.sg/exposed/no-hrw" target="_blank">MOH's guidelines on COVID-19 self-testing</a> to ensure the correct use and appropriate follow-up actions based on the results of the self-testing.
 MOH’s simple guide to ART self-test kits is available in different languages at the following links:

 - English
 - Chinese